 Above is a photo of my KYOSHO VIENTO, a high performance Electric ARF Sailplane design with ailerons, using the RG-15 airfoil.
 Click on the image above to jump to the page of photos and information on how I set up my own VIENTO.

-MOST OF THE NEWER MATERIAL ON THIS WEB SITE IS ON THE ELECTRIC FLIGHT PAGE: For a look at several of my most recent E-Power designs, CLICK HERE to jump to the ELECTRIC FLIGHT main page.
+For a look at several of my earlier E-Power designs, CLICK HERE to jump to the ELECTRIC FLIGHT main page.

 SLOPE FLYING SITES!